Ahmkel/Machine-Learning---Stanford/README.md

 # Machine-Learning---Stanford
-This repo contains all the assignments of Stanford's Machine Learning course on Coursera
+This repo contains all my solutions of the assignments of Stanford's Machine Learning course on Coursera